 I have been chosen by McCormick to participate in the McCormick Real Gourmets program.
 I have been paid by them and I received a big box full of McCormick Gourmet spices.
 I have been using McCormick Gourmet for years, and am thrilled for the opportunity to explore more of their spices and blends.
 I used McCormick Gourmet Chipotle Chile Pepper, garlic powder, and smoked paprika to create this deviled egg recipe.

-12 eggs, hard-cooked
+- 12 eggs, hard-cooked

-1/2 cup mayonnaise
+- 1/2 cup mayonnaise

 - 2 teaspoons Dijon mustard

-2 teaspoons white wine vinegar
+- 2 teaspoons white wine vinegar

-1 teaspoon chipotle chile powder
+- 1 teaspoon chipotle chile powder

-1/4 teaspoon garlic powder
+- 1/4 teaspoon garlic powder

-salt, to taste (optional)
+- salt, to taste (optional)

-6 slices thick-cut bacon, cooked and chopped
+- 6 slices thick-cut bacon, cooked and chopped

-smoked paprika for garnish
+- smoked paprika for garnish